jiportilla/edge_jason_exporter/README.md

 }
 ```

-- Now that you have set up the Deployment Policy and the published Service policy is in the exchange, we can move on to the final step of defining a Policy for your Edge Node to tie them all together and cause software to be automatically deployed on your edge device.
+- Now that you have set up the Deployment Policy and the published Service policy is in the exchange, we can move on to the final step of defining a Policy for your edge device to tie them all together and cause software to be automatically deployed on your edge device.

 ### Node Policy

-- As an alternative to specifying a Deployment Pattern when you register your Edge Node, you may register with a Node Policy.
+- The node registration step will be completed in this section:

-1. Below is the file provided in `policy/node.policy.json` with this example:
+1. Below is the file provided in `policy/node.policy.json` with this JSON service:

 ```json
 {